 Finn believes that vacation rentals can replicate this by providing guests with small products branded with an image of their property or even just their name.
 Finn concludes that “this tactic isn’t expensive to deploy, but can result in a noticeable increase in return visitors.”

-It’s clear that that there are many areas of collaboration and opportunities for partnerships between the hotel and vacation rental industries.
+It’s clear that there are many areas of collaboration and opportunities for partnerships between the hotel and vacation rental industries.
 As Scott Samuels of Horizon Hospitality puts it, “Large hotel companies will purchase or create strategic partnerships with vacation rental companies.
 While they both cater to travelers, vacation rentals are still much more focused on the leisure market.”

 No matter how these partnerships take shape, these are clear areas where vacation rentals can learn from hotels.
 From branded products to an emphasis on service, adding a little extra to the vacation rental processes makes guests feel more welcome.